 - Nasdaq 100 Index – 25%

 - 10 Year Sovereign Bond Index – 25%

-Here’s a picture of how the three strategies have progressed (bold lines) as compared to simply having picked up one asset and sticking with it for 14 years.
+Here’s a picture of how the three strategies have progressed (marked in bold lines).
+I have also given the performance of picking one asset and sticking with it for 14 years (thin lines)

 The performance of the five asset categories and three weighted allocation strategy are –

 - Nasdaq 100 Index – 12.3%